matrix-org/matrix-spec-proposals/proposals/1954-remove-prev_event-from-essential-keys-list.md

 ## Potential issues

 It is theoretically possible that a closed federation could exist whose servers do follow the spec as is.
-This MSC would render those servers uncompliant with the spec.
+This MSC would render those servers non-compliant with the spec.
 On balance this seems unlikely and in the worst case those implementors could add the change to a subsequent room version, eventually reaching spec consistency as older room versions are deprecated.